 Many people with chronic illness have a history of trauma and wonder if the two are linked.
-I created a video on this question because so many people with chronic illness developed symptoms soon after a traumatic event or wonder if trauma at other times in their lives could have affected risk.
-The research shows that a history of trauma is very common in chronic illness and that it’s not psychological.
-There are also therapies to help you heal the effects of trauma that can also help with symptoms of chronic illness.
-You’ll find a loose transcript of the video below.
+I created a video on this question because so many people with chronic illness develop symptoms soon after a traumatic event.
+Many wonder if trauma at other times in their lives could also affect risk.

 Does a History of Trauma Affect Risk for Chronic Illness?

-If you have a chronic illness and you have a sense that a traumatic event or series of really difficult events triggered the onset of your chronic illness, this is actually common.
+If you have a chronic illness and you have a sense that a traumatic event or series of really difficult events triggered the onset of your chronic illness, you’ll find that this is actually common.

-You may have heard that this is the case for others too although what you may have found is that doctors and others suggest it’s psychological.
+You may have heard that this is the case for others too, although what you may have found is that doctors and others usually believe it’s psychological.

 It’s not in your head.